Joshua-Riek/ubuntu-rockchip/README.md

 ## Overview

-This repository provides a pre-installed Ubuntu 20.04 and 22.04 desktop/server image for the [Orange Pi 5](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-5.html), offering a default Ubuntu experience.
+This repository provides a pre-installed Ubuntu 22.04 desktop/server image for the [Orange Pi 5](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-5.html), offering a default Ubuntu experience.
 With this port, you can experience the power and stability of Ubuntu on your Orange Pi 5, making it an excellent choice for a wide range of projects and applications.

 This device is still new and undergoing continuous development.
 As a result, you may encounter bugs or missing features.
 I'll do my best to update this project with the most recent changes and fixes.
 If you find problems, please report them in the issues section, and I will be happy to assist!